Trymore Tagwirei

 “By foregrounding lived realities rather than narrow legal status, the process created space for relocation approaches that extended beyond procedural compliance,” the study noted.

-Support from Zimbabwe Human Rights Commission (ZHRC) through Mobile Human Rights Clinics (MHRCs) proved pivotal.
-These platforms enabled affected families to understand their rights and formally present grievances.
+The interventions from the Zimbabwe Human Rights Commission (ZHRC) through Mobile Human Rights Clinics (MHRCs) proved pivotal as they enabled affected families to understand their rights and formally present grievances.

 “The MHRCs provided accessible legal information, clarified entitlements and limitations, and offered independent mediation,” the report stated.

-“Firstly, we want to thank the organizations that came to us and have dialogues with us and the mine authorities.
-The dialogues were very helpful because now the mine is consulting us about our relocation.
+“Firstly, we want to thank the organizations particularly ActionAid and EnviroPress Zimbabwe for facilitating dialogues with mine authorities.
+The dialogues were very helpful because the mine now consults us and we are now talking about relocations rather than evictions.
 We are now able to express our grievances,” he said.

 As a result, communities are now able to engage more meaningfully with the relocation process, challenging standardised compensation models and demanding solutions that reflected their specific needs.